Chart Color Schemes

 Infrastructure

-Melville has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally
+Melville has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-AreaSearch has identified eight projects that could impact the area's performance.
-Key projects include: Attadale Private Hospital Expansion, Attadale Reserve Masterplan & Sports Facilities Upgrade, Fremantle to Murdoch and Cockburn Central Transport Capacity improvement, and The Point Attadale development.
+Eight projects identified by AreaSearch are expected to impact the area significantly.
+Key projects include Attadale Private Hospital Expansion, Attadale Reserve Masterplan & Sports Facilities Upgrade, Fremantle to Murdoch and Cockburn Central Transport Capacity improvement, and The Point Attadale development.
+These projects are detailed below as they are likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.